mdesilva/AmazonFlexUnlimited/README.md

 5. Optionally, setup SMS notifications of Amazon Flex job acceptances by filling out the `twilio` parameters in `config.json`.
 6. Run `python app.py`.

+## Troubleshooting ##

+- Unable to Authenticate
+   If you followed the instructions above and receive the "Unable to Authenticate" error, try the following:
+   1.